-PRM Regulation means Regulation EC 1107/2006 of the European Parliament and of the Council of 5 July 2006 concerning the rights of disabled persons and persons with reduced mobility when travelling by air (as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the European Union (Withdrawal) Act 2018 and as amended re-enacted or replaced from time to time).
+PRM Regulation means Regulation EC 1107/2006 (as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the European Union (Withdrawal) Act 2018 and as amended re-enacted or replaced from time to time).

-Pay means deposit cleared funds into Heathrow's bank account nominated from time to time by Heathrow.
+Pay means deposit cleared funds into Heathrow bank account nominated from time to time by Heathrow.